 Judge Patrick Dandridge presides over the Shelby County Environmental Court, General Sessions Criminal Court Division 14.
-The Shelby County Board of Commissioners appointed him on April 2, 2018, and he was subsequently elected on August 2, 2018, as the second Shelby County Environmental Court judge.
+The Shelby County Board of Commissioners appointed him on April 2, 2018, he was subsequently elected on August 2, 2018, and again re-elected on August 4, 2022, as the second Shelby County Environmental Court judge.
 Before his election, he was recommended and endorsed by his predecessor, Judge Larry E. Potter, who assisted in creating the Shelby County Environmental Court and served as judge for over 35 years.

 Before serving on the bench, Judge Dandridge addressed blight and other environmental concerns for the City of Memphis for over 18 years.
 He served as the City of Memphis Assistant City Attorney for 15 years and most recently as the City of Memphis Code Enforcement Department Director from January 2016 – April 2018.